 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company is mainly exposed to credit risk from services rendered on credit.
+The Company is mainly exposed to credit risk from services rendered or goods sold on credit.
 It is the Company's policy to assess the credit risk of new customers before entering contracts.